 “Focused…tender…rare…your work has a unique ability to connect us with ourselves and humanity.”
 Participant, Adhocracy

 Part apothecary, part apothegmary, Medicament For Your Predicament, is a reflective, sensory workshop and feminist formulary that compounds political pharmacopeias.
 Ointments and salves, tonics, gargles and powders to soothe our soluble and insoluble bodies.

 Drawing together her botanic, sensory and social practices, Jones invites participants to join these hands on kitchen/garden/lab conversations and contribute further to her ongoing research around medicine + feminist futures.

 From antidotes to ire, diuretics for disillusionment and cures for capitalism, Medicament For Your Predicament gently applies a drawing ointment to modern maladies and creates recipes for transformation.

-A highly flexible artwork comprising OPEN LAB! a sensory workshop in which participants reflect on matters close to the heart, formulate and compound their own pharmacopeias, and OPEN PHARMACY! an installation come subversive dispensary showcasing medicaments and prescriptions created in OPEN LAB! offering quick and dirty prescriptions, bespoke merchandise, medicinal beverages and the effervescent power of conversation.
+This flexible artwork comprises OPEN LAB! a sensory workshop where participants reflect on matters close to the heart, formulate and compound their own pharmacopeias, and OPEN PHARMACY! an installation come subversive dispensary showcasing medicaments and prescriptions created in OPEN LAB! offering quick and dirty prescriptions, bespoke merchandise, medicinal beverages and the effervescent power of conversation.
 More recipes in development.

 Liveworks, Sydney 21-25 October 2020!
 See Performance Space.

 With guest artists Rebecca Conroy (live), Ollie Black (online), Neil Simpson (lighting), Tessa Zettel (install).

 METRO ARTS at Hope Street, Brisbane, QLD, December 2019.